College of Science & Technology

-Students in mathematics at AASU enjoy small classes that allow students to be known by name and valued as individuals.
+Students in mathematics at Armstrong enjoy small classes that allow students to be known by name and valued as individuals.
 Discussion between faculty and students often spills over beyond the classroom.
 Indeed, once a week students and faculty gather for a luncheon and a lecture or discussion on a topic of interest in mathematics or computer science.
 Often opportunities are available for an undergraduate to team with a professor to conduct research and present the findings in this forum.
 Mathematics teams compete in regional and national competitions, including the prestigious Putnam examinations.

 We also offer a dual degree program.
-Students may, in five years of study, simultaneously earn the B.S. degree in mathematical science from Armstrong Atlantic and a bachelor's degree in engineering from one of several regional schools of engineering that participate in the dual degree program.
+Students may, in five years of study, simultaneously earn the B.S. degree in mathematical science from Armstrong and a bachelor's degree in engineering from one of several regional schools of engineering that participate in the dual degree program.

 Course of Study